pretenderjs/pretender/README.md

 ## Hooks
 ### Handled Requests
-In addition to responding to the request, tour server will call a `handledRequest` method with the HTTP `verb`, `path`, and original `request`.
+In addition to responding to the request, your server will call a `handledRequest` method with the HTTP `verb`, `path`, and original `request`.
 By default this method does nothing.
 You can override this method to supply your own behavior like logging or test framework integration: